Consensus

 The consensus

 policy sends the same request to multiple upstreams and returns the result only when enough of them agree.
-This can be used to detect misbehaving nodes or inconsistencies between providers.
+This ensures data consistency and detects misbehaving nodes.

-It can only be defined on network level since it requires a set of upstreams.
+Consensus can only be configured at network level since it requires multiple upstreams to compare results.

 projects: